Checkout Serverless Goat for Java and train your security skills. The code is available under …

 - Documentation: IaC templates are self-documenting, omitting the need to write and update handbooks.

-There exist several tools that help to provision, replicate, and manage complex infrastructures, speeding up DevOps exponentially.
+There are several tools in the market that help provision, replicate, and manage complex infrastructures, speeding up DevOps exponentially.
 Popular IaC tools are

 - AWS CloudFormation: AWS CloudFormation is a tool exclusively for the AWS cloud for creating, provisioning, and managing AWS cloud resources in JSON or YAML files.